Resilience for Regular Path Queries: Towards a Complexity Classification

 \begin{theorem}[{\cite[Remark 8.12]{bodirsky2024complexity}}] Let $L$ be a regular language.
 The problem $\resbag(L)$ is either in PTIME or it is NP-complete. \end{theorem}

 We point out that this result can be extended to so-called \emph{two-way RPQs}, and to the case where some relations are declared \emph{exogenous} (i.e., they cannot be part of a contingency set).
-Hence, as discussed in the introduction, \cref{thm:vcsp} gives a complete dichotomy across all regular languages, but it also has some shortcomings.
-(1.)~First, the VCSP approach gives no explicit characterization of the class $L$ of tractable languages, or efficient bounds on the complexity of testing whether a given~$L$ is PTIME or not: the criterion in~\cite{bodirsky2024complexity}, using~\cite{kolmogorov2019testing}, can be computationally checked but takes time exponential in a representation of the dual of~$L$.
-(2.)~Second, in tractable cases, the VCSP approach does not give good bounds on the degree of the polynomial (unlike, e.g., explicit reductions to MinCut).
-We remark that difficulties (1.) and (2.) also occur in works studying other problems where VCSP implies a general dichotomy but without explicit characterizations or tight bounds: this is the case for instance in~\cite{hirai2021minimum}.
-(3.)~Third, the VCSP approach does not shed light on the \emph{combined complexity}, i.e., it does not identify cases that are tractable when both the query and database are given as input.
-(4.)~Fourth, the VCSP approach inherently only applies to bag semantics and not to set semantics, so there is no known analogous dichotomy for $\resset$.
-Our results will improve on some of these shortcomings, though unlike \cite{bodirsky2024complexity} they do not establish a full dichotomy.
+Hence, as discussed in the introduction, \cref{thm:vcsp} gives a complete dichotomy across all regular languages.
+However, it also has four important shortcomings: \circled{ {1}}~The VCSP approach gives no explicit characterization of the class $L$ of tractable languages, or efficient bounds on the complexity of testing whether a given~$L$ is PTIME or not: the criterion in~\cite{bodirsky2024complexity}, using~\cite{kolmogorov2019testing}, can be computationally checked but takes time exponential in a representation of the so-called \emph{dual} of~$L$. \circled{ {2}}~In tractable cases, the VCSP approach does not give good bounds on the degree of the polynomial (unlike, e.g., explicit reductions to MinCut).
+We remark that the first two difficulties also occur in works studying other problems where VCSP implies a general dichotomy but without explicit characterizations or tight bounds, for instance in~\cite{hirai2021minimum}. \circled{ {3}}~The VCSP approach does not shed light on the \emph{combined complexity}, i.e., it does not identify cases that are tractable when both the query and the database are given as input. \circled{ {4}}~The VCSP approach inherently only applies to bag semantics and not to set semantics, so there is no known analogous dichotomy for $\resset$.
+Our results improve on some of these shortcomings.
+Specifically, all our intractability results already apply to the $\resset$ problem, they apply to combined complexity (when the query is given as an automaton along with the database), and they feature a polynomial complexity with a low degree (and in fact up to polylogarithmic factors the data complexity is always linear except for one result, \cref{prp:rpn}, where it is quadratic).
+However, unlike \cite{bodirsky2024complexity}, our results do not establish a full dichotomy.